muggins/antlr/tool/README.txt

 How do I install this damn thing?

-Just untar and you'll get:
+Just untar antlr-3.3.tar.gz and you'll get:

-antlr-3.2/BUILD.txt
+antlr-3.3/BUILD.txt
-antlr-3.2/antlr3-maven-plugin
+antlr-3.3/antlr3-maven-plugin
-antlr-3.2/antlrjar.xml
+antlr-3.3/antlrjar.xml
-antlr-3.2/antlrsources.xml
+antlr-3.3/antlrsources.xml
-antlr-3.2/gunit
+antlr-3.3/gunit
-antlr-3.2/gunit-maven-plugin
+antlr-3.3/gunit-maven-plugin
-antlr-3.2/pom.xml
+antlr-3.3/pom.xml
-antlr-3.2/runtime
+antlr-3.3/runtime
-antlr-3.2/tool
+antlr-3.3/tool

-You should also grab the antlr-3.2.jar file from the website because it has all of the jars unique combined into one.
+This is the source.
+You should also grab the antlr-3.3.jar file from the website because it has all of the jars you need combined into one.
+Then you need to add antlr-3.3.jar to your CLASSPATH or add to arg list; e.g., on unix:

-Then you need to add it to your CLASSPATH.
+$ java -cp "/usr/local/lib/antlr-3.3.jar:$CLASSPATH" org.antlr.Tool Test.g

 Please see the FAQ